ShipStream/middleware/README.md

 Installation
 ------------

-1. Clone this repository to a new directory and update files permissions:
+1. Clone this repository to a new directory and update files permissions and install dependencies:
    ```
    $ git clone https://github.com/shipstream/middleware.git
    $ cd middleware
    $ chmod go+rwX tmp logs
+   $ bin/update
    ```

 2. Copy and edit the sample config file to add your configuration: